Monday, October 5, 2009

 Too bad the danged thing cost hundreds of dollars for the three-volume hard copy set.

-Happily though, you can get online access to DAFN absolutely free, using the Surname Lookups at Ancestry.com
+Happily though, you can get online access to DAFN absolutely free, using the Surname Lookups at Ancestry.com.
+You can also use the look-inside-the-book feature at Amazon to search on your name.

 .

-As far as I can tell, the lookup includes all 70,000+ surnames from DAFN.
+It pays to check both sources, as the presentations at Ancestry and Amazon are somewhat different.
+As far as I can tell, the lookups includes all 70,000+ surnames from DAFN.
 Even more, you can also look up the etymology of first names...still at no charge.
 A pretty good deal!

 Anonymous said...